shinymeganium/Js-Chess/README.md

 # Js-Chess
-A chess game greated with javascript
+A chess game created with javascript